merkle-open/php-spriter/README.md

 ## Configuration

     $your_spriter_configuration = array(
-        "forceGenerate" => false,                 // set to true if you want to force the CSS and sprite generation "cssDirectory" => "/path/to/css",         // where you want the sprite CSS to be saved.
-This folder has to be writable by your webserver
+        "forceGenerate" => false,                 // set to true if you want to force the CSS and sprite generation.

-        "iconDirectory" => "/path/to/your/icons", // directory, which contains your single icon files "spriteDirectory" => "/path/to/img",      // where you want the sprite image file to be saved.
-Folder has to be writable, too.
+        "iconDirectory" => "/path/to/src/images", // folder that contains the source pictures for the sprite.
+        "spriteDirectory" => "/path/to/sprite",   // folder where you want the sprite image file to be saved (folder has to be writable by your webserver)
+        "cssDirectory" => "/path/to/css",         // folder where you want the sprite CSS to be saved (folder has to be writable, too)

+        "spriteFilepath" => "path/to/sprite",     // path to the sprite image for CSS rule.
-        "spriteFilename" => "icon-sprite",        // the name of the generated CSS and PNG file "retina" => array(2, 1),                  // defines the desired retina dimensions, you want "retinaDelimiter" => "@",                 // the delimiter inside the sprite image filename "cssFileExtension" => "css",              // the CSS file extension "namespace" => "icon-",                   // the namespace for your icon CSS classes "ignoreHover" => false,                   // set to true if you don't need hover icons "hoverSuffix" => "-hover",                // set to any suffix you want.
+        "spriteFilename" => "icon-sprite",        // name of the generated CSS and PNG file.

+        "retina" => array(2, 1),                  // defines the desired retina dimensions, you want.
+        "retinaDelimiter" => "@",                 // delimiter inside the sprite image filename.
+        "cssFileExtension" => "css",              // CSS file extension "namespace" => "icon-",                   // namespace for your icon CSS classes

+        "ignoreHover" => false,                   // set to true if you don't need hover icons "hoverSuffix" => "-hover",                // set to any suffix you want.

-        "globalTemplate" => "...",                // the global template, which contains general CSS styles for all icons (remove line for default)
+        "globalTemplate" => "...",                // global template, which contains general CSS styles for all icons (remove line for default)
-        "eachTemplate" => "...",                  // the template for each CSS icon class (remove line for default) "eachHoverTemplate" => "...",             // the template for each CSS icon hover class (remove line for default) "ratioTemplate" => "..."                  // the template for each retina media query (remove line for default) );
+        "eachTemplate" => "...",                  // template for each CSS icon class (remove line for default) "eachHoverTemplate" => "...",             // template for each CSS icon hover class (remove line for default) "ratioTemplate" => "..."                  // template for each retina media query (remove line for default) );

 ### Naming rules